Pool pump rebate

 Please note you must receive written pre-approval from Council before you proceed with purchasing and installing the pump to be eligible to receive the rebate.

-4. Once your pre-approval is successful, you will receive advice in writing along with a reference number which must be quoted in related correspondence and the final rebate application form.
-From the date of this letter you will have 21 days to complete the installation and submit the rebate application form below.
+4. Once your pre-approval is successful, within 7 working days you will receive advice in writing along with a reference number which must be quoted in related correspondence and the final rebate application form.
+From the date of this email you will have 21 days to complete the installation and submit the rebate application form below.

 Installation